rohankumar586/Vehicle_Risk_Profiling/README.md

 Data Source: The dataset comprises automotive specifications and their associated risk ratings, focusing on key attributes that influence insurance risk.

 ## Technical Details
-- Data Cleaning and Imputation: Employed regression modeling and other techniques to impute missing values and prepare the data for analysis.
+- Data Cleaning and Imputation: Employed regression modelling and other techniques to impute missing values and prepare the data for analysis.
 - Feature Selection and Multicollinearity Analysis: Utilized Variance Inflation Factor (VIF) and Random Forest algorithm for feature selection, and removed highly collinear variables to assess feature importance.
 - Understanding Variable Distribution: Analyzed the distribution of variables through various graphical methods to gain insights into their characteristics and relationships.
 - Model Selection: Linear Discriminant Analysis (LDA) was used as the primary model due to the categorical nature of the target variable.